git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 When we speak about "shells", such as the examples below, we're often referring to the interpreter.

+As of October 2016, the [latest specification](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/sh.html) covers in technical detail the responsibilities of the shell.

 On most Linux distributions and MacOS, you'll typically be dropped into Bash.

-As of October 2016, the [latest specification](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/sh.html) covers in technical detail the responsibilities of the shell.
+That's because it's what Apple decided to use as a *default shell* for users.

+On many systems, you can use [`chsh -s`](https://en.wikipedia.org/wiki/Chsh) to update the default shell for a user.

+Recent versions of MacOS include ZSH by default as well.
+Linux distributions typically require you to install it via package manager, and installs it to `/usr/bin/zsh`.
+On BSD system, it will be able to be built as a port or via a binary and normally is found at `/usr/local/bin/zsh`.
+So it can be confusing, they can't just agree to disagree on where to install interpreters.

+The other thing to mention is that in order for `chsh -s` to work,  you typically need to have it added to [`/etc/shells`](https://bash.cyberciti.biz/guide//etc/shells).

 ## Shell languages